grafana/grafana/docs/sources/installation/configuration.md

 ### secret_key

-Used for signing some datasource settings like secrets and passwords, the encryption format used is AES-256 in CFB mode.
-Cannot be changed without requiring an update to datasource settings to re-encode them.
+Used for signing some data source settings like secrets and passwords, the encryption format used is AES-256 in CFB mode.
+Cannot be changed without requiring an update to data source settings to re-encode them.

 ### disable_gravatar